How to Make Your Own Pre-Workout Gummies

-Homemade gummy bears should be refrigerated.
-That’s because “they have a higher water activity level that promotes microorganism growth at room temperature,” says Cameron Fiorenza, BS – NDTR and Culinary and Nutrition Specialist at Openfit.
+Yes.
+That’s because “they have a higher water activity level that promotes microorganism growth at room temperature,” says Cameron Fiorenza, BS – NDTR.

-To keep your gummies fresh, he recommends storing them in the fridge in an airtight container with a paper towel or two underneath to absorb excess moisture.
-Leftover gummies can be frozen for up to two weeks.
+To keep your pre-workout gummies fresh, he recommends storing them in the fridge in an airtight container for up to 3 days with a paper towel or two underneath to absorb excess moisture.
+Leftover gummies can be frozen for up to two weeks in an airtight container.

 Should I Use Gelatin or Agar to Make Gummies?

 This recipe has separate instructions for using gelatin or agar.
 So which should you choose?

 Gelatin creates a soft, jiggly texture, and has long been the gold standard for pre-workout gummies and other culinary delights.
 However, it is made from animal collagen and is not vegetarian.